groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer/filetype/_index.md

 ```

-Excel Open XML Macro-Enabled Spreadsheet (.xlsm) is a type of Spreasheet files that support macros.
+Represents an Excel Open XML Macro-Enabled Spreadsheet (.xlsm), which is a type of spreadsheet file that supports macros.
 Learn more about this file format [here][].

 [here]: https://wiki.fileformat.com/spreadsheet/xlsm